MoriyaFaith/R-MOR-REFORGED/RELEASE/README.md

 - More polish

 ## Known Issues
-Some Achievements might be host-only.
-I don't know if this is the case.

 Ragdoll kind of explodes and goes wacky.

 If anything is found, please contact me on the RoR2 modding server!